-Following is an example of a negative sample.
+On the right is an example of a negative sample.
+An indirect immunofluorescence (IFA) method was used in the top image and the Colorzyme® method was used in the bottom image.
 The sample represents a difficult, borderline sample and is intended to illustrate the most difficult type of negative sample.
 (Samples that are clearly negative are easy to interpret and are hard to photograph.)

 Notice there is no clearly discernible pattern in the interphase cells (a).